Skip to main content

 • File size limits - Large files may fail to upload

-• Execution time - 5-minute sandbox timeout
+• Execution time - Sandbox timeout (5-minute default, 1-hour maximum)

 • Memory limits - Sandbox environment constraints